 Genetics is at the cutting edge of modern biology and the fast pace of major new developments has made genetics an exciting field of study.

-Recent developments in genomics and biotechnology in particular, have led to huge advances in the fields of personalised medicine and genetic engineering; areas that have the potential to revolutionise how we treat and think about disease, how we produce crops and manufacture new biological materials.
+Recent developments in genomics, gene editing and biotechnology in particular, have led to huge advances in the fields of personalised medicine and genetic engineering; areas that have the potential to revolutionise how we treat and think about disease, how we produce crops and manufacture new biological materials.
 In short, modern genetics underpins all of biology.
 Whether your interests lie in medicine, cancer biology, evolution, biotechnology, plant genetics and food security or molecular biology, genetics has something to offer you.

 Programme in detail

-Our degree programme aims to give you an appreciation of the full range of genetics while also allowing you to peruse areas of specific interest.
+Our degree programme aims to give you an appreciation of the full range of genetics while also allowing you to pursue areas of specific interest.
 During the course of your degree you will study modules in human and clinical genetics, gene expression and development, evolutionary genetics and biotechnology and will also have the opportunity to select from a wide range of optional modules.
 You will be taught by members of staff who are at the forefront of medical genetics, plant genetics, evolutionary genetics and genomics and also by visiting experts in fields such as forensics.

 The programme is taught by a mixture of lectures, workshops, seminars, tutorials, and laboratory courses, culminating in an extended research project in your third year.
 This is your chance to study an area of cutting edge genetics in depth, while getting a real taste of life in an active research environment.